 Next, we share a map with the location of each tourist attraction and recommended area to stay.
 Below we detail the estimated distances from one point to another:

-- Zhangjiajie Airport – Zhangjiajie City: approx. 20 minutes, we recommend taxi or Didi (a kind of Uber that you can order from the Alipay app)
+- Zhangjiajie Airport – Zhangjiajie City: Approximately 20 minutes, we recommend a taxi or Didi (the Chinese Uber that you can order from the Alipay app).

 - Zhangjiajie city – cable car to Tianmen Mountain: approx. 5 minutes walk from our hotel.